Did You Know?

 What will I study?

 Many of the world’s current issues link to geography.
 Challenges include global warming, energy and water security, and geopolitics in an increasingly connected world.
 The skills developed on this course include problem solving, critical thinking, numeracy and literacy.
 An independent investigation is a course requirement.
-Year 1 Physical – Tectonic Hazards & Coastal Landscapes.
-Human – Globalisation & Diverse places.
-Year 2 Physical – Water and Energy Insecurity, Human – Superpowers and Health and Human Rights.

 What next?

 Geography uses a wide range of transferable skills and its students are highly employable.
-Geography can be studied at degree level, or combined with a wide variety of subjects such as business.
+Geography can be studied at degree level, or combined with a wide variety of subjects such as Business.
 As a flexible subject, it is also recognised by the Russell Group universities, as one of the key ‘facilitating’ subjects.